cmv/cmv-app/README.md

 ## Customize:
 * Use the ConfigurableViewerJSAPI\js\config\viewer.js file to customize your own map layers, task urls and widgets.
+* Use the [wiki](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI/wiki) documentation for guidance on configuring widgets.

 ## Widgets Included:
 * Base Maps